 9. Vegetable Chips

-Veggies sliced, seasoned and popped in the oven make perfectly crispy, crunchy nut-free snacks for kids.
+Veggies sliced, seasoned and popped in the oven make perfectly crispy, crunchy peanut-free snacks for kids.
 Looking to save time?
 Many conventional grocery stores now carry several pre-packaged variations!
 To get the best one, compare nutrition labels and choose an option with lower sodium.

 10. Allergy-Friendly Fruit Bites